Black Economic Alliance Foundation Joins Fearless Fund in Fighting Lawsuit - Dallas Weekly

 The amicus brief by the BEA Foundation focuses on the challenges confronting Black women entrepreneurs.
 It highlights the persisting discriminatory systems, pointing out that Black women business owners encounter a rejection rate three times higher than their white counterparts.
 Moreover, Tweedy noted that Black women receive less than one percent of venture capital funding.
 The Fearless Strivers Grant Contest, one of the initiatives, aims to rectify these historical injustices and unleash a reservoir of untapped talent and innovation for the betterment and growth of the economy.

-The legal action against Fearless Fund represents a broader trend of attempts to roll back advancements in racial diversity within the business sector, civil rights advocates stated.
+The legal action against Fearless Fund represents a broader trend as modern-day opponents of civil and women’s rights attempt to roll back advancements in racial diversity within the business sector, civil rights advocates stated.
 Recent polling shows widespread support for businesses promoting racial diversity in America.
 The support is robust across different races, ideologies, and generations.
 It is also rooted in the belief that diversity drives greater profitability and innovation.

+Renowned civil rights advocate Ben Crump and others have vowed to combat Blum’s actions.

 Blum asserts that certain members are being excluded based on race, and they demand redress for what they perceive as a violation of their rights.
-Alphonso David, a civil rights attorney, President, and CEO of The Global Black Economic Forum, emphasized the undeniable inequality in today’s playing field.
-“Today, the playing field is not level — that is beyond dispute,” said David, a civil rights attorney, and President and CEO of The Global Black Economic Forum.
+Alphonso David, a civil rights attorney and the President and CEO of The Global Black Economic Forum, emphasized the undeniable inequality in today’s playing field.
+“Today, the playing field is not level — that is beyond dispute,” said David.
 “Those targeting Fearless Fund want to propagate a system that privileges some and shuts out most.
 They want us to pretend that inequities do not exist.
 They want us to deny our history.”

 Crump asserted that Blum severely underestimated the resilience of Fearless Fund.
 “Blum thought they would be the easiest ones to pick off.
-Oh, was he wrong,” Crump remarked.
+Oh, was he wrong,” said Crump.
 Support for Fearless Fund’s cause extends to organizations like the NAACP Legal Defense Fund, the National Women’s Law Center, and the law firm Gibson, Dunn, and Crutcher.

 “This attack does not change our mission,” declared Arian Simone, CEO, and co-founder of the Fearless Fund.
 “We will remain steadfast on ensuring that the Fearless Fund will continue to empower women of color entrepreneurs.”